Redistricting in Pennsylvania: New map approved by LRC

 On April 12, 2012, the Legislative Reapportionment Commission finally met, voting 4–1 in favor of a compromise proposal put forth by chairman Stephen McEwen.
 The revised plan addressed municipality splits, with the new Senate map containing only two split between districts while the House map has 68.
 The initial maps that were rejected by the court had 108 municipal splits.

 The commission met on May 2, 2012 to take public comments and had until May 14 to decide whether or not to approve the maps.
 If approved, they would be in effect starting in 2013 and be used in the 2014 elections.

 The LRC voted 4–1 on June 8, 2012 to approve the final plan.
 The plan, which was drawn up by Republican members, was sent to the Pennsylvania Supreme Court.
 Before the court could sign off on the map, citizens had 30 days to file a complaint.

 In the 2012 state election in Pennsylvania, the old 2000 census legislative borders were used in the election.

 In May 2013, the Pennsylvania Supreme Court, in a 6–0 ruling, approved of the new LRC state redistricting plan.
 The new redistricting borders went into effect in the 2014 state election in Pennsylvania.

 2021–2031

 Members

 The 2021 Legislative Reapportionment Commission consisted of the following members after the Supreme Court of Pennsylvania appointed a Chairman to break a deadlock of the legislative leaders.

 2021 was the first time a woman (Ward and McClinton) and a person of color (McClinton) had ever served on the LRC, and the first time a member (Costa) had served on two consecutive commissions.
 Chairman Nordenberg currently serves as Chair of Pitt's Institute of Politics and Director of its Dick Thornburgh Forum for Law & Public Policy and holds the special faculty rank of Distinguished Service Professor of Law.
-He is a registered Democrat, effectively making the LRC a 3-2 Democrat majority.
+He is a registered Democrat, effectively making the LRC a 3-2 Democratic majority.